Current Competition - SW TED JONES SHORT STORY TROPHY COMPETITION 2026

 Submission Rules:

-Your file must have the same name as the title of your entry prefixed by SWPO25. (e.g. SWPO25 – SUNFLOWERS)
+Your file must have the same name as the title of your entry prefixed by SWSS226. (e.g. SWSS2 - Is That The Time?)

-Once all the entries are in, the Adjudicator (Terry) will send them electronically to the judge
+Once all the entries are in, the Adjudicator (Lee Taylor)) will send them electronically to the judge

-You will receive an e-mail from the Adjudicator (Terry) confirming both when they have your entry and when it has been received by the judge.
+You will receive an e-mail from the Adjudicator (Lee Taylor)) confirming both they have your entry and when it has been received by the judge.

 Good Luck